ilya112358/SvenskaJa/README.md

 **Run practice.exe (practice.exe/py) to improve your Swedish!**

 wordbase.txt is an ever growing list of verbs created with info from [Svenska Akademien's dictionaries](https://svenska.se/).
 Each line contains 5 comma separated fields in the strict order: Infinitiv, Presens, Preteritum, Supinum, Russian translation.
 Trailing and leading whitespace is removed.
 You can omit either three forms or a translation by having just commas.
-If a verb have multiple sets of forms (e.g., *simma*), only one set is given.
-Translations are obviously approximations, immerse into the language environment to fully grasp the meaning.
+If a verb has multiple sets of forms (e.g., *simma*), only one set is given.
+Any translation is obviously an approximation, immerse into the language environment to fully grasp the meaning.
 Feel free to change the word base to your liking.

+Verb forms practice has a spaced repetition feature.
+After successful exercise the verb is pushed down the queue, after failed exercise the verb is brought back ahead.

+Translation practice is a choice based test.
+Try to recall the translation first then call up choices and choose the right one.